Geotag Photos Using a GPX Track Log

 Load Your Photos

-Drag and drop photos from Finder into the HoudahGeo window, or use Load > Add Photos from Files….
-HoudahGeo reads the capture timestamp from each photo's EXIF DateTimeOriginal field.
+Drag photos from Finder into the HoudahGeo window, or use Load > Add Photos from Files….
+HoudahGeo supports JPEG, TIFF, and most RAW formats including CR2, CR3, NEF, ARW, and DNG.
+It reads the DateTimeOriginal EXIF field from each file — the timestamp the camera recorded at shutter release.

 Load the GPX File

 Drag your .gpx file onto the HoudahGeo window, or use Load > Import Track Logs and Waypoints from Files….
-The track appears on the built-in map.
-You can load multiple GPX files for multi-day trips — HoudahGeo handles them all together.
+The track appears on the built-in map as a colored line showing your route.
+For multi-day trips, load multiple GPX files — HoudahGeo merges them into a single continuous track automatically.

 HoudahGeo with photos loaded and GPS track displayed on map